cirKITers/qml-essentials/CONTRIBUTING.md

 ## Packaging

 Packaging is done automagically using Github actions.
-This action is triggered when a new release is made.
+This action is triggered when a new version is being detected in the `pyprojec.toml` file.
+This works by comparing the output of `poetry version --short` against `git tag` and triggering the publishing process if those differ.
+Publishing includes
+- setting the git tag equal to the version specified in `pyproject.toml`
+- creating a release with the current git tag and automatically generated release notes
+- publishing the package to PyPI using the stored credentials

 ## Re-Installing Package